calint/rust_rv32i_os/blog/README.md

 The creation script is done and roome is created.

 ## Day 7.
 Formal
 Started reading "Programming Rust" by Jim Blandy amongst others for a summary formal overview before exploring reference manuals and reading the rust-book.
 First 9 chapters offer no surprises.
-An interesting detail is Cell<T> and RefCell<T> which allow mutating such a field in a struct without holding a mutate reference.
+An interesting detail is Cell<T> and RefCell<T> which allow mutating a field in a struct without holding a mutable reference.

 Second part of chapter 10 covering pattern matching is as overwhelming as powerful.
 From a C++ perspective this is a novelty.

 Impressed with the refactoring of Rust code in VS Code, specifically renaming which is fast and accurate compared to the equivalent in C++.

+## Day 8.
+The fire hydrant
+Chapters 9 through 14 offer a lot of information density.
+The traits chapter covering syntax is overwhelming.
+However, the ideas are simple and make perfect sense.
+Especially delighted by the possibility of implementing traits on other objects.